learn-co-curriculum/dsc-statistical-methods-in-pandas-lab/README.md

     country              12261 non-null object
     dtypes: object(14)
     memory usage: 1.3+ MB

-Note that everything--even the `NaN` values, have been cast to a string in the example above.
+Note that everything--even the `NaN` values, has been cast to a string in the example above.

 Note that for pandas Series objects (such as a single column in a DataFrame), we can do the same thing using the `apply()` method.

 This is just one example of how we can quickly compute custom functions on our DataFrame--this will become especially useful when we learn how to **_normalize_** our datasets in a later section!

-# Conclusion
+## Summary

 In this lab, we learned how to: